seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

 }
 {% endhighlight %}

 And that is all.
 The first very primitive version of the streaming client is ready.
-To check it we can use a simple example.
+To check it, we can use a simple example.
 Let's put something into the cache and then retrieve it:

 {% highlight php %}
 <?php